BasPieren/meesterproef-1819/README.md

 _27-31 juli_

 Altough the project officially started in the week of the 27th of juli we had the kick-off a week earlier.
-During the kick-off we sat down with Harry from the sports promotion department, Daan from 'Academie van de Stad' and the UX students from the UX minor.
+During the kick-off we sat down with Harry from the sports promotion department, Daan from the [Academie van de Stad](https://academievandestad.nl) and the UX students from the UX minor.
 Harry gave a brief intro where he talked about what the project wants to acieve: To get more people to join a sports club.
 He continued by saying that there is a lot of offer but just not enough partisipants.
 So he wants to create platform where all the information that is already out there comes togheter in one place, a webapp/website.

 The UX students already started working on the project 2 weeks earlier during their minor and they presented the early stages of their concepts.
 They all basically came down to the same thing: A place where people can share and lookup sports, stories and events and find out what sports fits them through a online quiz.
 They want sport providers to have a seperate enviorment where they can create events and add other information about their sport club/organization to the platform.